MadhukeshK12/Implementing-Vertical-Search-Engine-without-using-Elastic-Search/README.md

 # How to Run:
 1. Download all the files and save them under one file.
-2. Run final_web_crawler.py in Visual Studio Code  (Requires Internet to Crawl the webpages)
+2. Run final_web_crawler.py in Visual Studio Code  (Requires Internet to Crawl the webpages).